DovetailSoftware/sdk-docs/docfx_project/sdk/fcfl_html/TraverseFromParent.md

 This method sets up the parent/child relationship between two generic objects.
 It is exactly the same as setting the ParentRelation and ParentBO properties, but is easier.

 This method should be called for the child generic object, and should specify the parent object, and the relation **ON THE PARENT** used to traverse between the two objects.
-Note that this is the opposite of the ParentRelation property which is the relation from the child to the parent.

-For example, to query a case, and the related contact record, you would create both generic objects and then specify:
+Note that this is the opposite of the ParentRelation property which is the relation from the child to the parent.for example, to query a case, and the related contact record, you would create both generic objects and then specify:

 boContact.TraverseFromParent(boCase, "case_reporter2contact");